Bonding-devs/park-order-backoffice/README.md

 Default build output directory: /dist

-This command will generate a dist as build folder in the root of your template that you can upload to your server
+This command will generate a dist as build folder in the root of your template that you can upload to your server.